AlizerUncaged/The-Obsession-Letter/Controller/README.md

 The interface and port can be changed during runtime on the [server's config.json](../Server/)

+> - Is Discord Bot enabled? ```DiscordAPIEnabled```

+Set to true if you want to enable binding via discord bot, set disabled if you don't.

+> - Discord Bot Token ```DiscordAPIBotToken```

+The token of the bot to use.

 ## Building
 1. Install the **.NET 5.0 runtime**.
     - [Windows x64](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-5.0.7-windows-x64-installer)
     - [Linux x64](https://docs.microsoft.com/en-us/dotnet/core/install/linux)
     - [macOS x64](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-5.0.7-macos-x64-installer)
 1. Build the program, more information on https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build depending on your operating system, for Windows just load the .csproj file on VS 2019.
-1. Run the program via ```dotnet Controller.dll```, for Windows just run the .exe file.
+1. Run the program via ```dotnet Controller.dll```, for Windows just run the .exe file

 Pretty simple right?

 ## ❓ FAQs
 ### Why not use a meterpreter shell?
-> Metasploit's shells get detected due to them being widely used.
+> Metasploit's shells get detected due to them being widely used